AR-js-org/AR.js/three.js/location-based/README.md

 - `m=1` : uses a default location but does setup device orientation controls.
 Useful for testing on a mobile device.
 Move the device round and you should see a red box to the northeast, green box to the north and blue box to the west (approximately).

 - `m=2` : will use GPS tracking and device orientation controls.
 Unless you are located near the default location, you will need to modify the `index.js` code to add meshes near your current location.

+If `m=1` is used (default location with device orientation controls) you should see the following:

+- Red box a short distance to your north
+- Green box a short distance to your east
+- Yellow box a short distance to your south
+- Blue box a short distance to your west

+There are some remaining issues with device orientation controls, particularly if in portrait or using Firefox, so this may not work perfectly just yet.
+These are the same issues encountered on the A-Frame version of location-based.